Menu

 Full of eerie suspense, Harper manages to capture what it feels like to be in the outback, live off the land, and what it takes to survive as a family and community.

-Oddly enough, I read Tracks when we were in New Zealand this year.
+Oddly enough, I read Tracks when we were in New Zealand one year.

 Not many books deserve a full five stars from me, Tracks smashed it.
 It’s not a new book, this memoir has been around for decades but this solitary journey of one incredible woman, who says of herself that’s she’s nothing special, just plain inspired me.